-- Immediately notify the Superintendent. - Contact Parents. - Suspend child from school immediately pending investigation. - Complete an investigation as soon as possible. - Discipline student according to Archdiocesan policy. - Should student be expelled for a firearm (as defined by section 921 of Title 18 of the United States Code) violation, it should be reported to law enforcement. - Should student be expelled for a firearm (as defined by section 921 of Title 18 of the United States Code) violation, it should be noted in any student records transferred to any other school.
+- Immediately notify the Superintendent. - Contact Parents. - Suspend child from school immediately pending investigation.
+Complete an investigation as soon as possible. - Discipline student according to Archdiocesan policy. - Should student be expelled for a firearm (as defined by section 921 of Title 18 of the United States Code) violation, it should be reported to law enforcement - Should a student be expelled for a firearm (as defined by section 921 of Title 18 of the United States Code) violation, it should be noted in any student records transferred to any other school.

-WRITTEN RECOMMENDATIONS:
+4.30 WRITTEN RECOMMENDATIONS

-Neither administration nor faculty will provide letters of recommendation for students, except in limited cases of college admissions, or for application to enrichment or extra-curricular programs.
+Neither administration nor faculty will provide letters of recommendation for students, except in limited cases of college admissions, internal scholarships, or application to enrichment or extra-curricular programs.